top of page

 4. Visa Overstays

-Those who entered the U.S. legally but overstayed their visas can be subject to detention if encountered by ICE.
-Visa overstays account for a significant portion of the undocumented population in the U.S.
+Those who entered the U.S. legally but overstayed their visas are subject to detention if encountered by ICE.
+Visa overstays contribute significantly to the undocumented population in the U.S.

 What to Do If Someone Reports You to ICE

-If you or someone you know has been reported to ICE, taking immediate and informed action is essential.
+If you or someone you know has been reported to ICE, taking immediate and informed action is crucial.

 1. Know Your Rights